Pyramid Convolutional RNN for MRI Image Reconstruction: Results

-We trained and evaluated our proposed model on the fastMRI dataset and compared our model with the CS based method and the deep learning based method (UNet).
-Table~\ref{table_validation} shows the results evaluated on the fastMRI validation dataset.
-In the single-coil task, PC-CRNN outperforms CS by 3.3 and UNet by 0.9 in PSNR at 4X acceleration.
-At 8X acceleration, our model improves PSNR by 4.3 and 1.4 compared with CS and UNet, respectively.
-In the multi-coil task, the improvement is more significant.
-Comparing PC-RNN to the other two methods, PSNR is boosted by 8.9 and 5.3 at 4X acceleration as well as 8.3 and 2.8 at 8X acceleration.
-SSIM also shows consistent improvement results.
-Table~\ref{table_test} shows the PC-CRNN results on the fastMRI test dataset from the competition website.
-The submitted results were also evaluated and scored by seven radiologists.
-Our results rank as one of the three best submissions \citep{fastmriblog}.
+We first trained and evaluated our model on the fastMRI knee dataset and compared our model with other methods.
+In the single-coil task (Table~\ref{table_knee_validation_sc}), both PC-RNN-B and PC-RNN-S outperform the other methods in both PSNR and SSIM at 4X acceleration.
+At 6X acceleration, our models achieve the best reconstruction results among all the methods (all $p<10^{-5}$).
+In the multi-coil task (Table~\ref{table_knee_validation_mc}), the improvement is more significant.
+Comparing PC-RNN-S to the second best model ComplexMRI, PSNR is boosted by 0.9 at 4X acceleration and 1.2 at 6X acceleration.
+PC-RNN-B shows better performance than PC-RNN-S. SSIM also shows consistent improvement results ($p < 10^{-5}$).

-Figure~\ref{fig:comparison} demonstrates examples of reconstructed images by PC-RNN and other methods.
-Our model recovers more details, especially using multi-coil data.
-At 8X high acceleration, our model can reconstruct considerably more fine details than the other two methods.
-The reconstructed images from PC-RNN have less noise than ground truth.
+Figure~\ref{fig:knee_comparison_singlecoil} and \ref{fig:knee_comparison_multicoil} demonstrates examples of reconstructed knee images by PC-RNN-B/S and other methods.
+Our models recover more details, especially using multi-coil data.
+At 6X high acceleration, our models can reconstruct more details than the other methods.

+During the 2019 fastMRI competition, we submitted the results of PC-RNN on the knee challenge dataset.
+All the results were first ranked by SSIM and the top four results were then evaluated by seven expert radiologists based on the following categories: contrast to noise ratio, artifacts, sharpness, diagnostic confidence, and overall image quality \cite{knoll2020advancing}.
+Our results ranked as one of the best in the multi-coil 4X task by radiologists' assessment.
+Readers who are interested in the comparison results between our model and other top models can refer to \cite{knoll2020advancing}.